Clinton McKenzie

 Clinton McKenzie (born 15 September 1955) is a former British professional boxer.
 He fought in the light welterweight division and became the British light welterweight title holder and briefly held the European title.

 Background

 McKenzie was born in Clarendon, Jamaica, the oldest of seven children.
 The McKenzie family emigrated to the United Kingdom when Clinton was nine years of age.

-He is the brother of former three-weight world champion boxer Duke McKenzie and former amateur boxer and politician Winston McKenzie, father of footballer-turn boxer Leon McKenzie and a daughter Cascia McKenzie, he is also the adoptive father to professional boxer and Big Brother UK 2009 housemate, Angel McKenzie.
+He is the brother of former three-weight world champion boxer Duke McKenzie and former amateur boxer and politician Winston McKenzie, father of footballer-turn boxer Leon McKenzie he is also the adoptive father to professional boxer and Big Brother UK 2009 housemate, Angel McKenzie.

 Amateur career

 McKenzie represented England and Great Britain throughout his amateur career which culminated in representing Great Britain at the 1976 Olympics in Montreal, Canada.
 McKenzie won his first two fights before losing to eventual gold medal winner Sugar Ray Leonard.
 He won the 1976 Amateur Boxing Association British light-welterweight title, when boxing out of the Sir Philip Game ABC.